Back to jobs

 • Company-paid life insurance and short-term disability coverage

-• Paid time off (PTO), 10 paid company holidays, and paid sick leave
+• Paid time off package with PTO, 10 company holidays, sick leave, and parental leave for growing families

 • Company-provided tools and boot allowance